mwanakijiji/dewarp/docs/introduction.rst

 Attribution
 -----------

-Please cite `Spalding and Stone (2019)` if you used this code or distortion corrections generated from it.
+Please cite Dewarp `Spalding and Stone (2019)` if you used this code or distortion corrections generated from it.
 The BibTeX entry is::